sumanmummaneni3/jcalendar/README.md

 This provides a simple panel that displays a calendar and time based on the given Date object.

 This software is licensed under LGPL.
+Please check the [License](/LICENSE.md) for more information.

 Sample image for demo.\
 <img alt="Calendar demo image" style="width:50%; height:50%;" src="/resources/JCalender-demo.png" title="JCalendar"/>